Cubie87/Pandora/README.md

 chmod +x run.sh
 ./run.sh
 ```

+Alternatively, run `docker build -t pandora .` to build the docker image, and `docker run pandora` to run pandora.
+Please note that the docker image is not thoroughly tested and may contain bugs.

 Generate a discord bot invite URL on the applications page and invite to a server.